candi-date-xyz/candi-date/README.md

  Where companies and employees can upload their encrypted profiles, link their organizational accounts, and have bi-directional robots converstationally take turns in successive-rounds finding and eliminating candidates until a position is filled.

-Don't worry, it's easy to use because everybody starts with 1,000 free tokens sponsored by "𝓒and𝖎-𝔇⍺𝑡𝑒" Crypto Coin co. a command line driven "cli" / interactive menu driven/run on your own machine.
+Don't worry, it's easy to use because everybody starts with 1,000 free tokens sponsored by "𝒞andꭵ-𝔇⍺𝑡𝑒" Crypto Coin co. a command line driven "cli" / interactive menu driven/run on your own machine.

 You can power the system and generate coins by joining and it is mostly explained below.